 Did you ever walk down the streets of Providence and wonder what once was?
-As the nice weather approaches, take the time to head outdoors and explore the city from a different view.
-Learn the history of the different neighborhoods, the multicultural influences and more that have shaped our city today through upcoming events, and our very own self-guided tours.
+How about trying out some of the best eateries in the city?
+As the warmer weather approaches, plan a time to head outdoors and check out the city from a different perspective.
+Learn the history behind Benefit Street, stroll the downtown food scene or explore at your own pace with our self-guided historic walking tours.

 The best part about self-guided walking tours is the ability to explore whenever you choose.
-GoProvidence, in partnership with the community, has developed three self-guided historic walking tours exploring different neighborhoods in the city including Downtown, The East Side and The West Side.
+GoProvidence, in partnership with the community, has developed four self-guided historic walking tours exploring different neighborhoods in the city, including Downtown, The East Side, The Jewelry District and The West Side.
 These are available in printed versions in our Visitor Center at 1 Sabin St., as well as online.

 The warm weather brings a wealth of outdoor activities, events and festivals in Providence.
 Plan a weekend stay, eat at one of our many restaurants, and enjoy a little getaway.
 Follow Blog Providence and check our calendar of events to see all the fun things happening!